 Why does Cinema Snob being corrupted whilst Oancitizen takes up his mentorship of Luke about the Plot make sense?
 Cinema Snob constantly is exposed to explotation films, which aggravates his pessimism about the industry.
 Oancitizen, by the other hand, reviews art cinema, where he's more familiar with the emotions of watching meaningful films, even if they are low-buget.

 Lupa and Todd briefly quip that Todd could only date the Nostalgia Chick in some bizarre alternate universe.
-At first, this just seems like Reality Subtext, but really, it works as perfect foreshadowing for the fact that the real world literally is an alternate universe beyond the Plot Hole.
+At first, this just seems like Reality Subtext, but really, it works as perfect foreshadowing for the fact that [the real world is an alternate universe beyond the Plot Hole.

-Phelous' final rank was Jesus but the Nostalgia Critic merged with the plot hole & thus still outranks as he's now Ascended to a Higher Plane of Existence becoming part of the fabric of the universe.
+Phelous's final rank was Jesus but [the Nostalgia Critic merged with the plot hole & thus still outranks as he's now Ascended to a Higher Plane of Existence becoming part of the fabric of the universe.